Tax Guide for Liquor Store Operators and Owners

 When you issue a resale certificate to purchase taxable items for resale, you don't pay sales tax at the time of purchase.
 Instead, sales tax applies when you sell the items at retail.

-If you purchase an item with a resale certificate and use it, you owe a use tax – at the same rate as the sales tax at the location of use – to the CDTFA.
+If you purchase an item with a resale certificate and use it, you owe use tax to us on that item.
+The use tax rate is the same as the sales tax rate in effect at the location of use.

 For more information, please see publication 24, Liquor Stores.

-Items you purchase for use in your business (displays, advertising materials, bookkeeping and maintenance supplies, storage equipment, and refrigeration units, among others) are subject to tax at the time of purchase.
+Items you purchase for business use (such as displays, advertising materials, bookkeeping and maintenance supplies, storage equipment, and refrigeration units) are subject to tax at the time of purchase.

-Normally such items are purchased from local suppliers who add and report sales tax.
-However, if you purchase equipment or supplies from an out-of-state seller, the sale is subject to use tax (see use tax below).
+If you purchase equipment or supplies from an out-of-state seller, the sale is subject to use tax.
+For more information, see Use Tax below.

-If you purchase taxable property without paying California tax and use the property for a purpose other than for resale, you owe a use tax.
-For example, if you issue a resale certificate to purchase soda but give it away or consume it, you owe use tax based on its purchase price.
+If you purchase taxable property without paying California tax and use the property for a purpose other than resale, you owe use tax.
+For example, if you issue a resale certificate to purchase soda but give the soda away or consume it, you owe use tax based on its purchase price.

 The use tax rate is the same as the sales tax rate in effect at the location of use.